Strong Ukraine: Re-establishment

 In March 2014 Tihipko became a self-nominated candidate for President of Ukraine in the 2014 presidential election.
 On 29 March a Party of Regions convention supported Mykhailo Dobkin's nomination as a presidential candidate.
 On 7 April 2014 the political council of the party expelled Tihipko from the party.
 He then accused that the party had "been turned into a branch of a specific financial and industrial group, a private enterprise".
 On 23 April 2014 Tihipko announced that Strong Ukraine would be revived and that its merger with Party of Regions had been "a mistake".

 On 5 August 2014 the party held its first Congress since its re-establishment.

 In the 2014 Ukrainian parliamentary election Tihipko headed the party list of the party, followed by former government minister Valeriy Khoroshkovskyi.
 In the election the party failed to clear the 5% election threshold (it got 3.11% of the votes) but did win one constituency seat and thus one parliamentary seat.

 Ideology and stances

 According to Tihipko the party is "patriotic but not nationalistic".
 Tihipko has stated he wants to "unite the country".

-Concerning the War in Donbass, on 5 August 2014 Tihipko said that in March and April 2014 the Yatsenyuk Government wasted a chance to resolve the conflict through negotiations, and that by early August 2014 this was no longer an option.
+Concerning the War in Donbas, on 5 August 2014 Tihipko said that in March and April 2014 the Yatsenyuk Government wasted a chance to resolve the conflict through negotiations, and that by early August 2014 this was no longer an option.
 He also stated that "Terrorists" and their supporters in the east of the country had passed a "point of no return".
 He supports a professional Ukrainian army to prevent the conflict spreading to other parts of the country.
 The party seeks a peaceful resolution to the conflict by negotiating with Russia through European mediators but not directly with the pro-Russian combatants.